 - Do I need to submit a sample tape with the proposal?

-- Can a producer submit more than one project at a time?
+- Can a filmmaker submit more than one project at a time?

-- What if a producer is involved in more than one project?
+- What if a filmmaker is involved in more than one project?

 - Is an engagement plan required if I am applying for LPB funding?